Hand-carved rhodonite cabochons in four formats: three round (21 and 23 mm diameters) and one square (23 × 22 mm).

 What is the difference between the four formats?

-Is rhodonite suitable for everyday rings?
+Is rhodonite suitable for daily wear rings?

 Has it received any treatment?

 No detectable treatment.
 The pink color comes from the mineral's native manganese, and the black veins are natural manganese oxides.
-This statement is based on lapidary observation; the piece does not include formal gemological certification.

 Why does each cabochon have a different vein pattern?

 Manganese oxide veins form during the geological process and are unique to each rock fragment.
-There is no standard or reproducible pattern: the pattern the buyer receives corresponds to the specific cabochon photographed in the listing.

 What are the exact dimensions, and is there any tolerance?

-The indicated dimensions are for reference: Ø 21 × 7 mm (R1), Ø 23 × 7 mm (R2), Ø 23 × 9 mm (R3), and 23 × 22 × 8 mm (R4).
-As they are hand-carved, there may be a variation of ±0.5 mm in any dimension.
+The indicated dimensions are for reference: Ø 21 × 7 mm (R1), Ø 23 × 7 mm (R2), Ø 23 × 9 mm (R3) and 23 × 22 × 8 mm (R4).

 Clean with warm water and a soft cloth.
 Avoid ultrasonic cleaners and chemicals.
-Rhodonite has two perfect cleavage planes: a strong blow to the edge can produce a clean fracture.
+Rhodonite has two perfect cleavage planes: a strong blow to the edge can cause a clean fracture.
 More details on jewelry care.

 See also: all cabochons · lapidary collection · handmade rings.